Russian Empire: Peasants

 The former serfs became peasants, joining the millions of farmers who already had peasant status.
 Most peasants lived in tens of thousands of small villages under a highly patriarchal system.
 Hundreds of thousands moved to cities to work in factories, but they typically retained their village connections.

 After Emancipation reform, one-quarter of peasants received allotments of only 2.9 acre per male, and one-half received less than 8.5 to 11.4 acre; the normal size of the allotment necessary for the subsistence of a family under the three-fields system is estimated at 28 to 42 acre.
 This land was of necessity rented from the landlords.
 The aggregate value of the redemption and land taxes often reached 185 to 275% of the normal rental value of the allotments, not to speak of taxes for recruiting purposes, the church, roads, local administration, and so on, chiefly levied on the peasants.
 This burden increased every year; consequently, one-fifth of the inhabitants left their houses and cattle disappeared.
 Every year more than half the adult males (in some districts three-quarters of the men and one-third of the women) quit their homes and wandered throughout Russia in search of work.
-In the governments of the Black Earth Area the state of matters was hardly better.
+In the governorates of the Black Earth Area the state of matters was hardly better.
 Many peasants took "gratuitous allotments", whose amount was about one-eighth of the normal allotments.

 The average allotment in Kherson was only 0.90 acre, and for allotments from 2.9 to 5.8 acre the peasants paid 5 to 10 rubles in redemption tax.
 The state peasants were better off; but they, too, were emigrating in masses.
 It was only in the steppe that the situation was more hopeful.
 In Ukraine, where the allotments were personal (the mir existing only among state peasants), the state of affairs was not better, on account of high redemption taxes.
 In the western provinces, where the land was more cheaply valued and the allotments somewhat increased after the Polish insurrection, the situation was better.
 Finally, in the Baltic provinces nearly all the land belonged to the German landlords, who either farmed the land themselves, with hired laborers, or let it in small farms.
 Only one-quarter of the peasants were farmers; the remainder were mere laborers.